 It’s definitely sweater weather, so wrap up warm and discover or rediscover some of our beautiful parks and outdoor spaces that we have on offer.
 We have so many beautiful parks and outdoor spaces and if you think they look pretty in the summer, they take on a whole new landscape at this time of year and really are breath-taking.
 While you are out an about, why not discover one of our many walking trails such as Dylan Thomas trails, medieval Swansea , promenading to Mumbles or seeing things through the artists eye with a trail that can start / finish at the Glynn Vivian Art Gallery and references various works from the gallery’s collection.

-Talking of the Glynn Vivian, staff are busy behind the scenes getting ready to welcome you back as the gallery will be opening at the end of this month, with changes in place so that you can enjoy a safe visit in a relaxed atmosphere.
+Talking of the Glynn Vivian, the Gallery will reopened from Saturday 19th September, with changes in place so that you can enjoy a safe visit in a relaxed atmosphere.
 A new one way system has been put in place, total new visitor experience with entrance through the Gallery’s garden and reduced opening times.

 The Gallery opens with a season of exciting exhibitions in partnership with Swansea Pride.